+At the outset of this analysis, it is important to note that invitational leadership originated as a theme primarily through the interview data.
+The literature review was then revisited accordingly to support the analysis of this finding.
 A Gospel centred invitation was considered by participants as essential to emerging visions of leadership in contemporary Benedictine school chaplaincy; the first expression of which was making Koinonia visible by welcoming the guest as Christ.
-Ritualised in a variety of forms, newcomers were welcomed into the community and introduced to the Rule by the chaplains.
-Whether or not these newcomers accepted the invitation to follow the gospel path, they were still part of the school community.
+Ritualised in a variety of forms, newcomers were welcomed into the community and introduced to the Rule by the chaplains.502 Whether or not these newcomers accepted the invitation to follow the gospel path, they were still part of the school community.503 Vital to a Gospel centred invitation was non-judgemental acceptance of people 'wherever they are on the journey of faith; people's freedom was respected.'504

-Interviews with Richard, Philip, Paul and Jacques
+502 Interviews with Richard, Philip, Paul and Jacques